 - Lack of motivation among teachers and school administrators

 - Huge diversity of learning levels and ages among classrooms that make it difficult to differentiate instruction

 In support of Nuru’s goal to achieve sustainable and scalable poverty alleviation, Nuru’s Education Program is increasing child literacy to the Standard 2 level for primary school-aged children attending public schools in rural communities.
 We have two specific goals:

-- Bridge gaps in literacy through intensive student-centered teaching and saturation of literacy-focused interventions
+- Bridge gaps in literacy through intensive student-centered teaching and literacy-focused interventions

-Nuru partners with public, primary schools because they serve the majority of our target population, and we have Ministry of Education approval at the national, provincial and district levels to conduct our programs.
+Nuru partners with rural, public, primary schools because they serve the majority of our target population, in which most of the students are low performing.
+Nuru’s Education Program has Ministry of Education approval at the national, provincial and district levels to conduct our programs.
 Here is the model we created to achieve our goals:

 We designed our Outreach Program to overcome the issues that are contributing to a lack of retention and low literacy, as outlined above.
 Here are specific measures we take to overcome these issues:

 Professional Development and Training